cchrism0426/Lagrange/_posts/2020-07-21-tritone-substitution.md

 ![alt text]({{ site.github.url }}/assets/img/tritone-substitution/tritone-sub.png "Tritone Substitution")

 As you can see, what we've changed is we've changed the G7 to a Db7.
-Now instead of the root going from the D down a fifth to the G and down another fifth to the C, we have the root going from D down a half-step to Db and down another half-step to C.
+Now instead of the root going from the D down a fifth to the G and down another fifth to the C, we have the root going from D down a half step to Db and down another half step to C.

 That's really all there is to it; it's very simple.
 When you see a 2-5-1 progression, you just change the 5 to a b2 and you're done.